sandstorm-io/sandstorm/docs/developing/raw-packaging-guide.md

 If you packaged a cool app to Sandstorm, [we want to know about it](https://groups.google.com/group/sandstorm-dev)!

-You can submit your app to the [app list](https://sandstorm.io/apps) by submitting a pull request on our [website repo](https://github.com/sandstorm-io/sandstorm-website/blob/master/apps/index.html).
-You can get your data-app-id from your `sandstorm-pkgdef.capnp` file, and you can get your data-package-id by running the following command:

-    sha256sum package.spk | head -c 32; echo
+You should check out the [app publishing guide](publishing-apps.md) for details on how to submit your app to the [App Market](https://apps.sandstorm.io).

 ## Tips and Tricks